jedevc/fyp-report/report.md

 ## Related work

-TODO

-- What already exists?
+The area of automatic CTF challenge generation, despite being fairly under-explored, mostly due to only a recent interest in it, has a number of interesting pieces of work in the field, many of which we draw inspiration from.

+The beginning of interest in automatic challenge generation seems to have begun with the 2014 edition of PicoCTF [@apg], where challenges were randomly templated to produce different challenges for different teams, reducing the ability of those teams to share flags and solutions.
+This was effective throughout the competition, and allowed greater insight into who was cheating, how they were doing it, and the source of the leak.

+AutoCTF [@autoctf], a weeklong event using challenges built using the LAVA bug injection system [@autoctf-lava] is one of the main and most popular instances of automatic challenge generation.
+Their findings included that such a tool could be (and was) used to massively reduce competition overhead and cost of development, and generate a wide variety of new challenges.
+However, because the system was built as bug-injection, automatically ensuring that the results were exploitable, or determining exactly the type of exploit that would be required is more complex to pin down.

+Contrasting with this bug-injection approach, we have specification-based challenge generation, such as SecGen [@secgen], which generate fully fledged exploitable virtual machines, and create escalation pathways inside.
+Instead of varying correct code, and well-configured services, templates are used to vary the content of each VM, to ensure that each student/player receives a different setup.
+Additionally, these challenges are themed, providing a consistent "feeling" to each VM, emphasising the importance of visual similarity.

+Finally, Blinker [@blinker] creates randomized binary challenges using ERB ruby templating of source files and LLVM integration to provide variation at the binary level, and uses these tools in a CTF competition to evaluate it's success.
+In particular, this technique has inspired our work, however, the exact direction is quite different.

 # Design

-To solve the problems above, we present `vulnspec`, a new programming language that encodes specifications of vulnerable programs, and command line utility to interface with it.
-As vulnspec shares many similarities with low-level systems languages, as it is transpiled to C.
+To solve the problems detailed above, and inspired by existing work, we present `vulnspec`, a new programming language that encodes specifications of vulnerable programs, and command line utility to interface with it.
+Vulnspec shares many similarities with low-level systems languages, as it is transpiled to C.

-As opposed to other prior work in binary challenge generation, such as AutoCTF [], we take a completely new top-down approach, which is inspired by the configuration of SecGen [] used to create vulnerable virtual machines.
+As opposed to other prior work in binary challenge generation, such as AutoCTF [@autoctf], we take a top-down approach, which is inspired by the configuration of SecGen [@secgen] and Blinker [@blinker].
 Instead of taking working programs and modifying them to contain vulnerabilities, we take a vulnerability description and produce a program that contains that vulnerability, generating the surrounding context as neccessary.

 We take the view that the actual mechanics of the program are less important than the vulnerability that the program expresses.
 This allows a challenge designer to focus on creating a specification that details the vulnerabilities, without worrying about the surrounding context.
+Specifically, we extend the idea of templating to produce our own domain-specific language that transpiles to C, and focus on creating variation within the control flow graph and variable layouts, which make up the most complexity in creating exploits.

 ## Goals